Las Vegas, New Mexico: Geography

 According to the United States Census Bureau, the city has a total area of 7.5 sqmi, all land.

 Climate

 Las Vegas has a cold semi-arid climate (Köppen climate classification: BSk).

+Natural disasters

+In April 2022, Las Vegas and surrounding areas of San Miguel and Mora counties experienced the Calf Canyon/Hermits Peak Fire.
+The wildfire burned 341471 acre, making it the largest wildfire in New Mexico's recorded history.